mnomn/recaller/README.md

 #### Top level configuration

-Hppt port and username/password can be defined.
-Default 8222 without password.
+Http port and username/password can be defined.
+Default is port 8222 without login.
 Only set this in one place/file.

 #### Routes configuration

 The "routes" is a list of rules for how to resend requests.
-An incoming http request results in an outgoing request to the url specified in "out".
+An incoming http POST or PUT results in an outgoing call to http,(s) or mqttm specified in "out".